PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://drum.ncsc.org/~carter/carter.html

-This site features sound clips including African drums, chants,
+This site features sound clips including African drums, chants, and

 instrumental music.